Yews to Eucalypts

 On her breast I found her little girl, two years and three months old, also very ill with the fever.
 The poor woman is Mrs Michael Tierney, a resident of the Orange district.
 She had come down to nurse her son Thomas, and caught the disease while attending him.’

-Aside from being neighbours, the Overton, Mitchell, Tierney and London families were also related having married between them.
+Aside from being neighbours, the Overton, Mitchell, Tierney and London families were also related having married between themselves.
 These families living in the Kurrajong were not wealthy people, they were hard-working people from fairly austere starts trying to build a living in what had prior to their families arrival been unwieldy scrub.
 These folk were pioneering settlers and farmers of the most stalwart variety.

 James Overton is buried at St Phillips Cemetery, North Richmond with a headstone present.